Date: 7 Dec 1954

 It was said that after kissing his girlfriend goodnight that Derek Saville never returned home and his landlady said that she found the following day that his bed had not been slept in.

-His bicycle was found with a puncture near the bus garage where he worked.
-It was found propped up against the Canon Pyon Parish Hall, a few hundred yards bus depot where he had apparently collected it to ride home.
+Derek Saville's bicycle was found with a puncture near the bus garage where he worked.
+It was found propped up against the Canon Pyon Parish Hall, a few hundred yards from the bus depot where he had apparently collected it to ride home from.
 It was suggested earlier on that one theory was that he might have got a puncture and fallen off his bicycle and then wandered off whilst suffering from loss of memory or having left it there to continue the rest of his journey home on foot.

 One of Derek Saville's colleagues from Hereford Bus station said, 'Derek was a very pleasant sort of chap.
 No one would want to harm him'.